RocketChat/google-summer-of-code/google-summer-of-code-2026.md

 Medium

 ---

-### Project name: Activity Hub
+### 💡 Activity Hub

-Mentor: Pierre Lehnen + Milton
+👥 **Mentor(s):** Pierre Lehnen + Milton
+📢 **Communication Channel:** Rocket.Chat Contributors Workspace

+💬 **Description:**
-Overview: Build a new screen on the rocket.chat client  where users can see a history of their recent notifications and mentions, with options to manually remove items from this history or to clear the whole history at any time.
+Build a new screen on the rocket.chat client  where users can see a history of their recent notifications and mentions, with options to manually remove items from this history or to clear the whole history at any time.
 Additionally, show a list of all of the user’s starred messages from every channel.

+💪 **Desired Skills:**
+- React
+- Typescript (Backend and Frontend)

+🎯 **Goals/Deliverables:**
-Goal: Make it easier for users to keep track of recent messages or messages that they have already read but still want to keep a reference to for quick access in the near future.
+Make it easier for users to keep track of recent messages or messages that they have already read but still want to keep a reference to for quick access in the near future.

-Desired Skills: React, Typescript (Backend and Frontend) Project Estimate Duration: 175 hours
+⏳ **Project Duration:**
+175 hours

+📈 **Difficulty:**
-Difficulty: Medium
+Medium

 ---

-### AI-Based Regression Test Selector
+### 💡 (Draft in-progress) AI-Based Regression Test Selector

-Mentor: Harmeet Kour + Felipe Scuciatto
+👥 **Mentor(s):** Harmeet Kour + Felipe Scuciatto
+📢 **Communication Channel:** Rocket.Chat Contributors Workspace

+💬 **Description:**
-Overview: Build an AI-powered system that automatically selects the most relevant and effective regression test cases for each release, instead of running the entire regression suite every time.
+Build an AI-powered system that automatically selects the most relevant and effective regression test cases for each release, instead of running the entire regression suite every time.

+🎯 **Goals/Deliverables:**
-Goal: This helps teams reduce execution time, lower CI load, and still maintain high confidence in product quality.
+This helps teams reduce execution time, lower CI load, and still maintain high confidence in product quality.